Introduction to Data-analysis [ESP03]

 Faculty: Prof. Adelin Albert, PhD

 This course is a general introduction to the basics of statistics used in biomedical and public health applications.
 We start with a general definition of statistics and give some examples.
 We then review the notions of population, sample, variables (qualitative and quantitative) and data (missing, outlying, and censored).
-Next, the course will focus on modern ways to describe data such as tables, graphs, distributions and summary statistics (mean, standard deviation, median, quartiles), as required in the international scientific literature.
-The analysis of survival data will also be envisaged, in particular the renowned Kaplan-Meier survival curve.
-Finally, the association between variables will be discussed (correlation, relative risk, odds ratio and regression) as well as the agreement between observers (Cohen kappa coefficient).
+Next, the course focusses on ways to describe data such as tables, graphs, distributions and summary statistics (mean, standard deviation, median, quartiles) as reported in medical journals.
+Lifetime data will be visualized graphically by the celebrated Kaplan-Meier survival curve.
+Association measures between variables (correlation, regression, relative risk, odds ratio and hazard ratio) as well as agreement measures between observers (Cohen kappa coefficient) will be discussed.

-The course will then turn on the relation between the population and the random sample and on how effects observed in the sample can be generalized to the total population.
+The course will then turn on the relation between the population and the random sample and on how characteristics observed in the sample can be generalized to the population.
 Some elementary probability elements will be needed here.
-This will lead to the important concepts of standard error and confidence intervals (for means, proportions, odds ratios).
+This will lead to the important concepts of standard error and confidence intervals (for means, proportions, odds ratios, hazard ratios).
 The general theory of hypothesis testing will be briefly outlined from an intuitive perspective and the fundamental concepts of statistical significance, power calculation and p-value will be introduced.
-Then, we shall review the most frequently used testing procedures: correlation test, unpaired and paired t-tests for comparing two means values, analysis of variance for comparing several means (with multiple tests correction), chi-squared test (and Fisher exact test) for comparing two proportions and more generally for contingency tables, McNemar test for paired proportions, and two-way analysis of variance for repeated data.
-The logistic model and Cox model will be briefly alluded to because of their importance in the international medical literature.
-The basic principles underlying non parametric tests will be outlined and the most used distribution-free tests mentioned (Spearman correlation, Wilcoxon signed rank test, Mann-Whitney U-test, Kruskal-Wallis and Friedman tests).
+Then, we shall review some of the most frequently used testing procedures: correlation test, unpaired and paired t-tests for comparing two means values, analysis of variance for comparing several means (with multiple tests correction), chi-squared test (Fisher exact test) for comparing two proportions and more generally for contingency tables, McNemar test for paired proportions, and two-way analysis of variance for repeated data.
+The logistic model and Cox model will be briefly alluded to because of their importance in the medical literature.
+Finally, the basic principles underlying non parametric tests will be outlined and some of the most used distribution-free tests presented (Spearman correlation, Wilcoxon signed rank test, Mann-Whitney U-test, Kruskal-Wallis and Friedman tests).

-All topics covered in the course will be illustrated using real data from the medical and biomedical literature and applied during practical sessions.
+Topics covered in the course will be illustrated using real data from the medical literature.
+Participants will also use Rcmdr during the course.

 This course is equivalent to Biostatistics for Clinicians (EWP22) and Biostatistical Methods I: basic principles, part A (CC02A).